aau-cns/aaucns_rio/README.md

 You can download [here](https://cns-data.aau.at/rio_dataset/awr_6.bag) and [here](https://cns-data.aau.at/rio_dataset/awr_7.bag) example bagfiles to use with the rio.
 Remember to place them in your `~/.ros` folder.

+# Future work

+It is planned to provide a docker container with the code.